-Now, set a good, strong password, until the bar shows green and login to your hosting c-panel.
+Now, set a good, strong password, until the bar shows green and you will get this screen.

 Once you’re in, you will be able to see your Website’s Dashboard!
 This, sweetheart is where all the magic happens!

-Once you’re in your Website’s Dashboard, you’ll need to put a theme.
+Once you’re in your Website’s Dashboard, you can pick a nice, customizable theme.
 A theme is like a dress.
 You can change it whenever you feel like, make modifications, accessorize, and look all glamorous to suit your style.